AndrewEC/har-server/README.md

     * `remove-headers` -> Removes headers by name from the incoming and recorded request.
       * `rewrite-rules.config.removable-request-headers` -> A list of header names (case-sensitive) to be removed from all incoming and recorded requests before attempting to match them.
 * `rewrite-rules.response` -> The sequentially executed set of rules to modify a response from a har file before returning it to the calling Http client.
-    * `localhost` -> Rewrites the host and protocol of all http:// and https:// URLs in any matched response to http://localhost:8000.
+    * `urls-in-response` -> Rewrites the host and protocol of all http:// and https:// URLs in any matched response to http://localhost:8000.
       * `rewrite-rules.config.excluded-domains` -> A list of protocol + host combinations that should be skipped by the `localhost` rewrite rule.
       * Ex: http://www.w3.org
     * `remove-headers` -> Removes response headers by the header name.